Spicewood Springs and Cat Mountain

 Parks and Outdoor Living

 Outdoor recreation is a way of life in Spicewood Springs and Cat Mountain.
 The Bull Creek Greenbelt runs along the northern edge of the community, offering a beloved swimming hole, hiking trails, and mountain biking through a limestone creek corridor.
-Many neighborhoods feature HOA amenities including community clubhouses, pools, tennis courts, basketball courts, playgrounds, and picnic areas — all within walking distance of most homes.
+Many neighborhoods feature HOA amenities including community clubhouses, pools, tennis courts, basketball courts, playgrounds, and picnic areas, all within walking distance of most homes.
 The steep, forested hills that define the area provide natural trails and exploration opportunities right outside your door.
 The elevated terrain means stunning views and fresh breezes that make outdoor living a daily pleasure.

 Housing Options

 Homes in Spicewood Springs and Cat Mountain range from spacious single-family houses to modern luxury estates, with mid-century preserved homes adding architectural variety.
 The community's hilly terrain means homes are often positioned for views, with designs that take advantage of the elevation through expansive windows, multilevel layouts, and outdoor living spaces.
 Lot sizes vary from standard residential parcels to larger hillside properties.
-The mix of architectural styles reflects the community's development over several decades, creating a neighborhood that feels organic and diverse rather than planned and uniform.
+The mix of architectural styles reflects the community's development over several decades, creating a neighborhood that feels organic rather than planned and uniform.

 Getting Around